I often hear these two questions as people are planning their scenic drive on the road to Hana:

 Before I give you my answer, I want to clearly explain the roads in question.
 I’ll attempt to explain an exceptionally confusing mixture of roads and mile markers.
 The road to Hana is composed of three different roads — highways 36, 360 and 31.
 They all flow directly into each other, but they have their own mile markers, which are crucial navigation points on this beautiful rainforest drive.
 Most folks begin their road to Hana drive from the town Paia on Highway 36 which ends after mile marker 16.
 Then the road becomes Highway 360.
 Just past Hana, the highway number changes to Highway 31.
 At this point the mile markers become even more confusing because they continue to go up in numbers until approximately mile marker 50 where they begin to go back down in numbers.
 Believe me, I don’t think the DOT could have made it any more confusing.

 The road to Hana is bit of a misnomer, because this scenic drive goes to the small town of Hana and beyond.
-After you drive past Hana there are a couple more key sites that are well worth the visit.
-Those are the Kipahulu area and Charles Lindbergh’s grave.
-Those are both perfectly safe areas of the road to Hana that you can access.
+After you drive past Hana there are a more key sites that are well worth the visit.
+Those are:

 Now that I’ve explained the pieces of the road to Hana puzzle, let me define the “back side of the Road to Hana” as the section of Highway 31 that is known as the Pilani Highway that goes around the southeast side of Maui towards Ulupalakua and the Kula Highway (Hwy 37).
-More specifically, let me say it’s the section of road beyond the Kipahulu area, that’s counting down from mile marker 38.
+More specifically, let me say that I’m referring to the back side of the road to Hana as the section of road beyond the Kipahulu area, that’s counting down from mile marker 38.

 I recognize that all that information can be confusing and perhaps it doesn’t make much sense to a first time driver on the road to Hana.
 Just trust me that this information is very useful for making your plans.
 I might even suggest that you print this page to take with you the day you drive the road to Hana as you will be able to relate to the advice.